irisdum/openeo_datasets/README.md

 1. Create a geojson file which contains ROI (polygons) where we want to download the SITS.
 2. The creation and generation of the multimodal datacubes with openeo
 3. The download of openeo datacubes
+4. Clip the .nc files into the geosjon geomtries
 ## Create ROIs geojson files
 The script located at `src/script/generate_fp.py` enables downloading the image.
 To run, this script requires the `sentinel_2_index_shapefile.shp`.